-The mate3.com policies against 1st party claim theft were credited with protecting our network from the hostile takeover.
+The mate3.com network reinforced policies against 1st party claim theft.
+The takeover threat had been stopped by excellent pre-threat security planning.
+Denario’s skeptical nature was credited with protecting our network from the hostile takeover.
 Steven Butu the data analyst that detected the irregular claim handling by the takeover team passed away; shortly after his discovery.

 The call to establish uniformed practices for handling of the 1st party claims of average people; is being fulfilled at mate3.com.
 We have built affiliation through common experiences and searches for solutions.
 By using 1st party claims for public education we found that it can transform individual claims into political education.
 When we discovered the engagement and inspirational value of 1st party claims we incorporated those values into our organizing models.
 The results have been promising for building a critical mass of public support to formulate mandates for public action.

 Your 1st party claims have value and they require policies to be protected.
 They have value to the owner, and should have value to the ones that get them in their possession.
 Unfortunately our claims are only as secured as our resolve to defend them.
 Our 1st party claims can give direction for problem solving and activism.